To pursue an individualized major, you must submit a proposal, which includes:

 Please see the other pages in this section of the website (links above) for more information on each section of the proposal.

-If you are a freshman, sophomore or first-semester junior, we strongly recommend that you enroll in our gateway course, UNIV 2600 Individualized Study Across Academic Disciplines.
+If you are a freshman or sophomore, we strongly recommend that you enroll in our gateway course, UNIV 2600 Individualized Study Across Academic Disciplines.
 This course will guide you through the application process and introduce you to some principles of interdisciplinary thinking.
 Otherwise, we recommend that you meet with an academic advisor (Michael Cunningham or Monica van Beusekom) at least two or three times as you prepare your proposal.
 You will also consult with three faculty advisors who have expertise in the areas of study you plan to include in your major.
 Together, we can help you formulate a successful application.

 How do I apply?

 You will need to drop off the following documents, all of which are available on the forms page, at the Enrichment Programs front desk in Rowe 419 by 4:00 pm on the deadline date:

 If you are planning a double major or additional degree, you will need two additional documents:

 - Double Major Declaration Form or Additional Degree Petition